aruba/aruba-ansible-modules/README.md

 # aruba-ansible-modules
-All Ansible modules, module installer, and sample playbooks for ArubaOS-Switch and ArubaOS-CX.
+All Ansible modules, module installer, and example playbooks for Aruba Switching and WLAN products.

 ## Structure